 How It Works

 You will want to contact us first for current pricing.
-Print out our contact form and fill it out completely.
+Print out our Media Order Form and fill it out completely.
 Then mail it along with your recordings.
 The address is on the form.
 It is also helpful to shoot us an email when you've shipped the recordings so we know to watch for them.
 When the box arrives, we immediately notify you so that you know it got here safely.
 Once we've evaluated the recordings, we let you know what the total cost will be and at completion, email you an invoice.
 We ship as soon as we receive payment.

 Rates for all restoration and transfers to CD or other digital formats are based on the length of the actual recording with minimum flat fees.
 There are additional rates for untangling wire, transfer from the larger GE wires and tape "baking".

 Return shipping is based on actual weight via US Priority Mail.